percona/percona-server/doc/source/myrocks/variables.rst

 * If you want to test things out, you can set some of the variables when starting ``mysqld`` using corresponding command-line options.

-  .. note:: Not all variables have a corresponding option
-     that can be set on the command line.

 If a variable was not set in either the configuration file or as a command-line option, the default value is used.